 a.
 Opioid Settlement (OS) providers will be required to report data directly to the Department through the Florida Opioid Implementation and Financial Reporting System (OIFRS) system.
-The planned OS data to be collected will include:

-diagnosis(es), demographics, financial, and service provided.
+The planned OS data to be collected will include; diagnosis(es), demographics, financial, and service provided.

-SEFBHN's obligation to pay under this Agreement is contingent on the availability of funding for this project being received from the State of Florida through the Opioid Settlement again the three largest pharmaceutical distributors, McKesson, Cardinal Health and AmerisourceBergen ("Distributors"), and one manufacturer, Janssen Pharmaceuticals, Inc., and its parent company Johnson & Johnson (collectively, "Janssen").
-The Provider will have no right of action against SEFBHN or the State as a result of lack of sufficient funding.
+SEFBHN's obligation to pay under this Agreement is contingent on the availability of funding for this project being received from the State of Florida through the Opioid Settlement against the three largest pharmaceutical distributors, McKesson, Cardinal Health and AmerisourceBergen ("Distributors"), and one manufacturer, Janssen Pharmaceuticals, Inc., and its parent company Johnson & Johnson (collectively, "Janssen").
+Neither the County nor the Service Providers will have a right of action against SEFBHN or the State as a result of lack of sufficient funding.
 If funds become unavailable, provisions of termination will apply.